 Trains from Banteay Meanchey Province to Phnom Penh depart from Sisophan Railway Station, which is also known as Serei Saophoan Railway Station.
-The current scheduled journey time by train from Banteay Meanchey to Phnom Pehn is 10 hours 45 minutes, which is an improvement on journey times last year but is still very slow compared to the journey time by public minivan which is 6 hours.
+The current scheduled journey time by train from Banteay Meanchey to Phnom Penh is 10 hours 45 minutes, which is an improvement on journey times from previous years but is still very slow compared to the journey time by bus or minivan which is 7 to 8 hours.

 |Banteay Meanchey||Phnom Penh||Days in Service|

-There are 2 daily minivan services from Banteay Meanchey to Phnom Penh to which you can book online.
+There are currently 6 bus and minivan services a day from Banteay Meanchey available to book online.

 |Banteay Meanchey||Phnom Penh||Cost||Service||Company|

-- Thero Express services to Phnom Penh depart from a roadside bus stop on the main highway through Sisophon Town in Banteay Meanchey.
+- Saly Express services from Banteay Meanchey to Phnom Penh depart from opposite the Nasa Hotel in Sisophon Town, Banteay Meanchey.

 Phnom Penh Bus Stop